Colorado College: Academics

-Block plan

-Colorado College follows a schedule known as the "block plan" in which students study one subject intensively for three-and-a-half-week "blocks", followed by a 4.5-day break.
-The intensity stems from the time commitment (classes meet for a minimum of three hours Monday through Friday) as well as the demand for engaging rapidly with complex content.
-Advocates say this allows for more lab time, field research, and an intensive hands-on learning experience with fewer distractions.

-Students get a 4.5-day break between blocks.
-Most students head off campus, often to participate in some type of outdoor exploration.

-Every student begins the Colorado College journey with a "First Year Experience" course, or FYE.
-This is a back-to-back block spanning 8 weeks and functions as a freshman seminar course.

-Students can also take blocks during winter and summer breaks.
-In January, the college offers "half blocks," an intensive 10-day course fulfilling a half credit.
-Meanwhile, summer blocks are three weeks long, and there are also graduate blocks of differing lengths.
-In parallel with the students, professors teach only one block at a time.
-Classes are generally capped at 25 students to encourage a more personalized academic experience.

 Admissions

 Colorado College is considered a "most selective school" by U.S. News & World Report.
 For the class of 2026, Colorado College received a record number of applications, 11,026, and admitted just above eleven percent of those who applied.
 Those accepted who identified themselves as students of color numbered twenty-five percent.
 The Class of 2026 is geographically diverse, representing 15 countries and 47 states, with 24 percent who hail from both the Northeast and the West; 17 percent from Colorado; 16 percent from the Midwest; and 15 percent from the South.

 Rankings

-In its 2021 edition, U.S. News & World Report ranks Colorado College as tied for 25th best liberal arts college in the nation and No. 3 among the most innovative national liberal arts colleges.
-The most innovative schools are those "making the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities."
+In its 2025 edition, U.S. News & World Report ranks Colorado College as tied for 29th best liberal arts college in the nation and 3rd most innovative national liberal arts colleges.
+The most innovative schools are those "making the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities".

-Kiplinger's Personal Finance places Colorado College 16th in its 2017 ranking of best value liberal arts colleges in the United States.

-In 2019, Forbes rated it 92nd overall in "America's Top Colleges," which ranked 650 national universities, liberal arts colleges and service academies.
+In 2025, Forbes rated it 111th overall in "America's Top Colleges", which ranked 500 national universities, liberal arts colleges and service academies.

 CC is one of six colleges in the western US included in the guidebook The Hidden Ivies.